redhat-cip/spinalstack-doc/docs/source/security/ssl.rst

   cloud::identity::ks_nova_admin_proto: https

 .. note::
     Do not enable SSL for Nova Metadata API and Neutron Metadata Agent.
-This feature will be supported in J.1.0.0.
+This feature is not supported yet.